 — Transcend (@transcend2012) September 5, 2018

-just.equal spokesperson Rodney Croome said Morrison’s tweet was harmful and the group had written to the Prime Minister on the issue.
+just.equal spokesperson Rodney Croome described Morrison’s tweet as harmful.
+He said the group wrote to the Prime Minister on the issue.

 “We have asked Mr Morrison to meet and talk with transgender and gender diverse Australians so he can better understand the terrible impact of prejudice and ignorance,” he said.

-Croome said mental health organisation Beyond Blue has recommended the kind of teacher awareness Mr Morrison was criticising.
+Rodney Croome said mental health organisation Beyond Blue actually recommended the kind of teacher awareness Mr Morrison criticised.

 “Australia’s most respected mental health group, Beyond Blue, has found that most transgender and gender diverse young people experience abuse because of who they are, leading in turn to higher levels of depression, anxiety and suicidal thoughts,” he said.